ROZALIYA0206/whitepaper/technical.md

 #### Rise

-The Hedge Alpha platform operates at a preliminary stage on the Ethereum network using a centeralized Oracle to bring market data onto the chain for basic validation.
-Consensus is reached by manually executing the smart contract by a 3rd party to collect data from the Oracle.
+The Hedge v1 platform operates at a preliminary stage on the Ethereum network using a centralized Oracle to bring market data on-chain for basic validation.
+Consensus is reached by manually executing the smart contract by a 3rd party in order to collect data from the Oracle.
 The user is rewarded transaction fees as bounty.

 #### Genesis